 How Your Dry Eye Optometrist Can Help

 Dry eye symptoms can range from mildly bothersome to debilitating.
-A comprehensive eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang will determine the underlying cause of your symptoms so the most effective treatment can be offered.
+A comprehensive eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang will determine the underlying cause of your symptoms so the most effective treatment can be offered.

 Relief from dry eye symptoms extends far beyond the options available at the drugstore.
 If you’re experiencing dry eye symptoms of any degree, contact Dry Eye Center at Issaquah Eyeworks to discover how you can achieve long-lasting relief.
 We look forward to hearing from you.